- What is Polytechnic Course?

 Note - The Polytechnic subjects and syllabus given above for each specialization may vary as each college has its own curriculum.
 These are not the diploma courses list of all the subjects of the Polytechnic syllabus but a brief about it

 Career Options in Polytechnic

-Many career opportunities are available for students who complete their diploma degrees in polytechnic courses.
-Due to the intensive teaching and training that the students get throughout their polytechnic programme, they have thorough knowledge about the subject and the technicalities of it.
-Students are taught all the basic concepts of engineering in the course of polytechnic diploma which gives them clarity about the subject and ways to implement them when they step into their professional lives.
-Many companies hire students who have completed their polytechnic courses without making it mandatory for them to join a B.Tech or B.E. course.
+Many career opportunities are available for students who complete their polytechnic courses after the 10th Class.
+In order to score good marks in class 10 which will later help you in getting admission to polytechnic courses, students are advised to prepare for class 10 exams using the UP Board Class 10 Previous Year Question Papers.
+Due to the intensive teaching and training that the students get throughout their polytechnic program, they have a thorough knowledge of the subject and its technicalities.
+Candidates are taught all the basic concepts of engineering in the course of polytechnic diploma courses which provides them transparency about the subject and ways to execute them when they step into their professional lives.
+Many companies hire students who have completed their polytechnic courses without making it mandatory for them to join a B Tech or B E-course.

 - Indian Army

 - GAIL - Gas Authority of India Limites